New Residents

 Fall

 Each student needs to email livingoncampus@uconn.edu with their request and include the name and student ID number of their requested roommate.
 These requests will be accepted May 1-June 30.
-Students will complete an agreement form that allows them to participate in a selection process together and in July will be able to match as roommates in their online account and select their housing assignment.
+Typically, in order to accommodate students together, the continuing student agrees to leave the space which they selected.
+The new student acknowledges that they will be assigned by Residential Life staff, instead of participating in the online selection.

 Spring